lelloman/python-languagedetector/README.md

 - [interactive.py](https://github.com/lelloman/python-languagedetector/blob/master/interactive.py) makes predictions for inputs provided via command line.

 The trained model can also be exported as TensorflowLite format with [to_tensorflow_lite.py](https://github.com/lelloman/python-languagedetector/blob/master/to_tensorflow_lite.py).
 An Android implementation that runs the TensorflowLite model is also available [here](https://github.com/lelloman/android-language-detector)

+Run with docker image `docker run --gpus all -v /path/to/project/on/host:/languagedetector -it tensorflow/tensorflow:latest-gpu bash`